v-pbartley/openhack-mc4h/Challenge-02/Readme.md

 ## Step 4 - Convert C-CDA Data

-1. Click on `Add request` again to create another API request in the Postman collection created in Challenge-01.
+1. Click on `Add request` again to create another API request in the `FHIR CALLS` collection imported in Challenge-01.
 ![New Postman Request Image](./media/add_request.jpg)
 2. Rename the new request to `Convert Data - CCDA`.
 3. Change the HTTP operation type from **GET** to **POST**.